saikumarram123/gradle-example/README.md

 * The gradle command looks for a file called `build.gradle` in the current directory.
 We call this `build.gradle` file a _build script_
 * The _build script_ defines a **project** and its **tasks**.

-##Setting up Project
+## Setting up Project
-1. The first step is to create a folder for the new project and add a Gradle Wrapper to the project
+**1.** The first step is to create a folder for the new project and add a Gradle Wrapper to the project

 ```
 $ mkdir creating-multi-project-builds